-Due to the high demand for our courses, the department of Mass Communication, Advertising, and Public Relations hosts and monitors a waitlist every semester to accommodate students.
+Due to the high demand for our courses, the Department of Mass Communication, Advertising and Public Relations hosts and monitors a waitlist every semester to accommodate students.

-The waitlist courses are web-reg restricted, so students are not able to add themselves through the StudentLink.
-To be added to the waitlist, the student must fill out the form.
-This form is the only way to be added to the waitlist.
+Waitlist courses are WebReg restricted, so students cannot add themselves through the Student Link.
+To be added to the waitlist, students must fill out the waitlist form.
+This is the only way to be added; emailed requests will not be accepted.

 Please keep the following in mind when inquiring about waitlist courses: